Where to stay in Sicily

 In Agrigento, you should book your accommodation at the Terrazza di Empedocle.
 The owner Chiara is a real mine of information and a fantastic “breakfast organiser”.

-The location is perfect for exploring the city and the Valley of the Temples.
+The location is perfect for exploring the city and the Ancient Greek area.

 Top 3 experiences once in Agrigento

-• Valley of the Temples Entrance Ticket & Audio Guide: I am sure you plan to visit Agrigento because of the Valley of the Temples.
+- Valley Entrance Ticket & Audio Guide: I am sure you plan to visit Agrigento because of the Valley of the Temples.
 My tip: organise your ticket online, skip the line and get an audio guide.
 You will discover more than you think.

-• Valley of the Temples E-Scooter Tour: A different way to see this amazing site.
+- Valley E-Scooter Tour: A different way to see this amazing site.
 Highly recommended in summer and if you get tired quickly when walking.

 This is a part of Sicily accessible from the Catania airport in just 1-2 hours by car.

-If you are using only public transportation, then you will be happy to know that there is a train line that connects Catania to Siracusa/Ortigia, Noto and Ragusa
+If you are using only public transportation, then you will be happy to know that there is a train line that connects Catania to Siracusa/Ortigia and the South East

 From Catania, you will be in 1.5 hours in Siracusa/Ortigia Island.
-Add another 30-40 minutes for Noto, one the most beatuful historic towns in Sicily, and 2 hours to Ragusa.
+Add another 30-40 minutes for Noto, one of the most beautiful historic towns in Sicily, and 2 hours to Ragusa.

 For history lovers, I would suggest at least staying/visiting 2 of the 3 towns.

-If you are running out of time, a possibility would be to stay in Ortigia Island and visit Noto on a day trip with an easy 30minutes train trip.
+If you are running out of time, a possibility would be to stay in Syracuse/Ortigia Island and visit Noto on a day trip with an easy 30-minute train trip.
+I wrote a full guide about the best neighbourhoods to stay in Syracuse to help you out.

 Being Ragusa farther away means that it is not as popular with travellers, however, it is as beautiful.

-But why are these town so unique and amazing?
+But why are these towns so unique and amazing?

-Because in 1693 this part of Sicily suffered a catastrophic earthquake that completely destroyed entire towns.
+In 1693 this part of Sicily suffered a catastrophic earthquake that completely destroyed entire towns in the southeast of the region.

-Back in that era, Baroque was the popular architectural style and for this reason, they rebuilt entire towns, as Noto, using Baroque for most of the buildings.
+Back in that era, Baroque was the popular architectural style and for this reason, they rebuilt entire towns, using it for most of the buildings.

-It’s honestly like walking in an open-air museum, so beautiful that the Val di Noto has been added as a Unesco World Heritage Site.
+It’s honestly like walking in an open-air museum, so beautiful that the entire valley has been added as a Unesco World Heritage Site.

 If you are travelling with your partner and you want to stay only in one place then I would suggest